MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.106.md

 (c) The month, day, and year, or the month and year, of manufacture, expressed in numerals.
 For example, 10/1/96 means October 1, 1996.

 (d) The nominal inside diameter of the hose expressed in inches or fractions of inches or in millimeters, or the nominal outside diameter of plastic tubing expressed in inches or fractions of inches or in millimeters followed by the letters OD.
 The abbreviation “mm” shall follow hose sizes that are expressed in millimeters.
-(Example of inside diameter:7/32,1/4, 4 mm.
-Example of outside diameter:1/4 OD, 12 mm OD.)
+(Example of inside diameter: 7/32, 1/4, 4 mm.
+Example of outside diameter: 1/4 OD, 12 mm OD.)

 (e) The letters “VL” or “VH” shall indicate that the component is a light-duty vacuum brake hose or heavy-duty vacuum brake hose, respectively.